-This MA Pamphlet Pack includes one hard paper copy of each Conference-approved pamphlet to copy locally.
+This MA Pamphlet Pack includes one hard paper copy of the below Conference-approved pamphlets to copy locally.
 To make it easy to distinguish between pamphlets, A New Leaf Publications (ANLP) has organized MA's pamphlets into four categories, and suggests copying pamphlets in the colors below.
 These paper colors are suggestive only, meetings are welcome to copy on any color paper they want.
-ANLP's suggestion is to copy Newcomers pamphlets on blue paper, about Service pamphlets on Green, General pamphlets on Cream, and Stories pamphlets on Pink, or to otherwise print each category of pamphlet on a different color paper.
+ANLP's suggestion is to copy Newcomers pamphlets on blue paper, General pamphlets on Cream, and Stories pamphlets on Pink, or to otherwise print each category of pamphlet on a different color paper.